Contributing

 cargo clippy -- -D warningsto check for lint issues - Use the

-/notarai-reconcileClaude Code command to check for spec drift - Open a pull request
+/notarai-reconcileClaude Code command to check for spec drift - Add a changeset if your PR should trigger a release (see below)

 Code Style